ProvisionGenie/ProvisionGenie/README.md

 We welcome contributions, we summarized how you can contribute in the [contribution guidelines](https://github.com/LuiseFreese/TheBaby/blob/main/CONTRIBUTING.md).

+## Support us

+💙 If you like this project, give it a ⭐ and share it with friends!

 ## Disclaimer

 THIS CODE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.